 In the UCAS (university admissions) process the tutor, as well as the Head of Sixth Form, will play a very active part, advising on courses and institutions, helping students to complete their form and particularly to draft and improve the Personal Statement.
 Lastly, and perhaps most significantly, the tutor will draft the school’s reference for the UCAS form which will be reviewed and edited by the Head of Sixth Form.

 Sixth formers at Sutton Grammar are still expected to attend two registrations a day (morning and afternoon), and any assemblies.
 They should be leading by example with prompt and full attendance at lessons, and we expect sixth formers to help out with such events as Open Evenings and Parents’ Evenings, as well as the 11+ exams.
 At the discretion of the form tutor, if students are not timetabled for afternoon lessons, they may leave the premises to study elsewhere or at home.
 They are asked to register with their form tutor and then sign out on “exeat sheets”.

 A good part of a sixth former’s timetable comprises Private Study sessions.
 Sixth formers would be expected to work either in the Private Study rooms in the Sixth Form Centre (one of which is supervised), or the library.
 They may use the canteen if they want a break or to have a more informal environment.

 We usually leave sixth formers to organise their private study themselves – it is part of developing an independent spirit and work ethic.
 However, if students are struggling academically, we will offer a more structured level of support.

 We rely a lot on the prefects in this school.
-Each prefect team is led by two or three Senior Prefects, and the Head Boy and Deputy Head Boys have overall responsibility for the prefect team.
+Each prefect team is led by two or three Senior Prefects, and the Head Boy or Girl and Deputies have overall responsibility for the prefect team.
 Sixth formers apply for these positions in the spring term, and some will have interviews with senior staff to help in the appointment process.

 House leaders are appointed by House Masters.